laravel-ja/ja-docs-8.x/original-en/queries.md

         }
     }

-The `get` method returns an `Illuminate\Support\Collection` containing the results of the query where each result is an instance of the PHP `stdClass` object.
+The `get` method returns an `Illuminate\Support\Collection` instance containing the results of the query where each result is an instance of the PHP `stdClass` object.
 You may access each column's value by accessing the column as a property of the object:

     use Illuminate\Support\Facades\DB;